 You can check upon battery usage.
 Go to Settings and tap on Battery.
 By selecting Battery Health you will find out the stats of your battery condition over time.

-Redline can be an issue due to battery drain or an issue in its functionality.
 Instead of taking your iPad to an Apple store or an authorized service provider, it’s better to stick to a software tool like WooTechy iPhixer that prevents your iPhone from draining fast and ultimately saves you from this red line battery hassle.